Why Some Communications Work and Others Don’t

 - What's in it for us (our team or workgroup)?

-Although some project teams assume employees want to hear about the “what and when” from them, the research clearly shows that employees first need awareness of why the change is happening and desire to participate and engage in the change.
+Although some project teams assume people want to hear about the “what and when” from them, the research clearly shows that impacted people first need awareness of why the change is happening and desire to participate and engage in the change.
 Only then will they express interest in the future state of a change.
-This means that communications from the project team about new processes, new systems, or the project schedule will fall on deaf ears until employees have heard from preferred senders on the topics they care about most.
+This means that communications from the project team about new processes, new systems, or the project schedule will fall on deaf ears until people have heard from preferred senders on the topics they care about most.

 Miscommunication and misunderstanding